Consensys/defi-score/whitepaper.md

 1. Audited Code: The first is whether the code been audited by a reputable security team (Consensys Diligence, Trail of Bits, others??).
 2. Formal Verification:The second data point is whether the code has been formally verified by a reputable security team.
 3. Bounty Program:The third data point is whether the development team offers a public bug bounty program.

+<sup>3</sup>Securities and Exchange Commission, Release No. 81207, https://www.sec.gov/litigation/investreport/34‐81207.pdf (“SEC DAO Report”) at 1.

+<sup>4</sup>Id. at 9.
+The DAO hack funds were ultimately recovered through an extraordinary “fork” of the Ethereum blockchain, id., but such forks cannot be expected to recover from future hacks.

 #### Code Openness
 Part of the promise of DeFi is that the functionality of smart contracts is completely on-chain, which means the code is verifiable and transparent.
 Developers of DeFi platforms still have the ability to obscure their code in various ways, such as not verifying the bytecode and using off chain oracles processes.
 Security through obscurity offers weak security guarantees at best, and at worst results in delays in finding critical bugs.
 While bytecode decompilation is possible, it is a difficult and time-consuming process and makes it hard to follow the mantra of “don’t trust, verify”.